-- On June 18, 2019, the commissioners approved spending $6.1 million to provide rental assistance, case management, financial assistance and supportive services for 180 families.
+- On June 18, 2019, the commissioners approved spending $6.1 million to provide rental assistance, case management, financial assistance, and supportive services for 180 families.
 Already, 65 families have been assisted with these services.
 This program, with the support of 3 local non-profits assisted 438 households between January 01, 2020, and June 30, 2022, including aiding in the reunification of DFS families.

-The traditional funding for homeless services includes direct support of various programs provided by local non-profits such as the Nevada Partnership for Homeless Youth, St. Jude's Ranch for Children, Catholic Charities, the Salvation Army of Southern Nevada, and The Shade Tree.
+The traditional funding for homeless services includes direct support of various programs provided by local non-profits such as the Nevada Partnership for Homeless Youth, St. Jude's Ranch for Children, Catholic Charities, CrossRoads of Southern Nevada, and Hopelink

 The County also provides funding for significant one-time projects, such as new construction, that will enhance the services available to the homeless and those at-risk of becoming homeless.

 The goal of all these efforts is to prevent homelessness when we can and help those who are currently homeless quickly get back on their feet.
 The initial focus of the additional support is for families with children, youth and the medically fragile.
 Programs aimed at other sub-populations are expected.